ogotati/SQL_Project_2/README.md

-# Analysis of the work of the Google online store
+# The Google online store Analytics

 Tools: Google Analytics 4 public dataset on the BigQuery platform using SQL queries.
 Goal: Calculated metrics and investigated their changes collected using Google Analytics 4.